paulomarquesc/AzureImageManagementAutomation/README.md

 * Tier 2 Storage Accounts can now be enabled or disabled throught the implemented method called Enable() or Disable(), which can be triggered from the objects returned from the Get-AzureRmImgMgmtTier2StorageAccount cmdlet.
 For examples, please see [Operations Guide - Troubleshooting Section](OperationsGuide.md)
 * Making tier 1 copies distributed amongst different sources
 * Fixed a bug on Get-AzureRmImgMgmtLog where the returned job id was the row key of each log entry instead of the partition key of the log entry
+* ImageMgmtJobStatus class was not updating the Description propoerty
+* New-ImageManagement.ps1 runbook was not selecting tier 0 subscription, causing errors to be logged
+* Remove-AzureRmImgMgmtJobBlob does not cause stopping error since multiple jobs may try to remove blobs at the same time

 ### Release 12/17/2017
 * Implemented cmdlet Remove-AzureRmImgMgmtJobBlob to remove all blobs related to a specific job